antistatique/esti-mate/README.md

 ### Download on :
 # [FIREFOX](https://addons.mozilla.org/fr/firefox/addon/esti-mate/) | [CHROME](https://chrome.google.com/webstore/detail/ahhoegjbkdhoembpkmnnghkmfinkkaog/publish-delayed)

+## Airtable settings

+Check the [full documentation](https://github.com/antistatique/esti-mate/blob/master/doc/airtable.md) to see how to setup **Airtable's template feature**.

 ## Contribution

 You must install the NPM module for a fully working linter environment and the `web-ext` CLI by doing :